-This will result in higher productivity and performance of your employees because they know what they have to do and also what you expect from them.
-And of course, when you perfectly lay out the foundations of your expectation it is much easier to hold people accountable when the numbers don't add up.
+It will result in higher productivity and performance of your employees because they know what they have to do and what you expect from them.
+And, of course, when you perfectly lay out the foundations of your expectation, it is much easier to hold people accountable when the numbers don't add up.

-Having a more direct conversation with your employees about your expectations not only helps in maintaining transparency but also gives you the opportunity to broaden their professional experience.
-Having quantifiable expectations from your employees helps them direct focus in their work in a more structured manner.
+Having a more direct conversation with your employees about your expectations helps maintain transparency.
+It allows you to broaden your professional experience.
+Having quantifiable expectations from your employees helps them immediately focus on their work in a more structured manner.

-What makes performance reviews so scary is that employees always see it as an opportunity for employers to focus on their shortcomings.
-This creates a really uncomfortable atmosphere between managers and employees.
+What makes performance reviews so scary is that employees always see them as an opportunity for employers to focus on their shortcomings.
+It creates an uncomfortable atmosphere between managers and employees.

-A few weeks prior to the actual event make your employees think of a few things that they have done in the past year that they are proud of.
+A few weeks before the actual event, make your employees think of a few things they have done in the past year they are proud of.

-This will serve two purposes.
+It will serve two purposes.
 Firstly it will refresh the memory of your employees about the way they have positively impacted your company.
-Secondly, it will pump your employees about the performance appraisal because they are now aware of how they have positively impacted the company.
+Secondly, it will pump your employees about the performance appraisal because they know how they have positively impacted the company.

 The next thing you need to do is to look over your notes.
-Make sure you have kept a note of all the times the performance of the employees were not upto your expectation.
+Make sure you have kept a note of all the times the employees' performance was not upto your expectations.
 Then you need to take the feedback of a few people who works closely with the employee.
-This will give you an idea of how your employee is performing with the team.
+It will give you an idea of how your employee is performing with the team.

-You need to remember that this is not an interview.
+You must remember that this is not an interview.
 You do not need to test your employees’ “on the feet thinking” abilities.
 You need to treat this as a conversation regarding the growth and development of both the employee and the company.

 So you have prepared your employee for the review.
 The big question now is how do you go about it?
-Is there really a structure to how the conversation should go?
-Or is it more of a spontaneous conversation about the shortcomings and achievements of the individual?
+Is there a structure to how the conversation should go?
+Or is it more of a spontaneous discussion about the shortcomings and achievements of the individual?

-Luckily for you, there is a structured way which more often than not succeeds in providing a holistic review.
+Luckily for you, there is a structured way that, more often than not, succeeds in providing a holistic review.

-Straight of the bat, you would want to start the review with all the positives right?
+Straight of the bat, you would want to start the review with all the positives.
 But get this, your employee will likely reflect or base his assumptions on how the review ended.
-You need to end things on a high and positive note.
+It would be best if you ended things on a high and positive note.

 Start the review with the shortcomings of the employee and how they couldn't meet your expectations.
 Start by something small like minor discipline issues and gradually talk about the more serious stuff like missing a deadline.
-After that focus on why the person is a valuable asset to the company because of their positive performances.
-You need to make your employee find out the reasons why they were able to successfully able to ace a certain project.
-Might be their creative insights or their superior communication ability.
+After that, focus on why the person is a valuable asset to the company because of their upbeat performances.
+It would be best if you made your employee find out why they could ace a particular project successfully.
+It might be their creative insights or their superior communication ability.

-Also, take pointers from your employees during the review on how you can improve employee engagement in your workforce and have a superior work culture.
+Also, take pointers from your employees during the review on improving employee engagement in your workforce and having a superior work culture.

 A performance review is a two-way street.
-Both you and your employee need to walk out of review with something to work upon.
+Both you and your employee need to walk out of the review with something to work on.

 Do They Get A Raise?

 Let's face it.
-One thing that is constantly in the minds of employees in a performance review is how much raise do they get.
+One thing that is constantly in employees' minds in a performance review is how much raise they get.
 Or do they get a promotion in their role?
-If you do not address the issue outright, your employees' feelings and expectations will definitely be shattered.
+If you do not address the issue outright, your employees' feelings and expectations will be shattered.

 You need to mention beforehand if you are considering the employee for a raise.
-By beforehand we mean, at the start of the year.
-While setting the targets and expectations for the employee for a season, you also need to mention whether the fulfillment of those expectations grants a rise in their ranks or paychecks.
-This not only makes your workforce transparent but also deems the raise of an employee fair in front of his team members.
+By beforehand, we mean, at the start of the year.
+While setting the targets and expectations for the employee, you need to mention whether fulfilling those expectations grants a rise in their ranks or paychecks.
+It not only makes your workforce transparent but also deems the raise of an employee fair in front of his team members.

-Some pointers of what you need to do.
+Here are some pointers of what you need to do.
 Make it clear from the beginning how you want to evaluate your employees.
-Focus on the positives and the steps needed to fulfill your expectations.
+Focus on the positives and the steps required to fulfill your expectations.

-Some things you shouldn't do- Don't offer general feedback which applies to most of the employees.
+Some things you shouldn't do: Don't offer general feedback that applies to most employees.
 And of course, do not leave the compensation and raise till the last moment.

-And on top of everything, a great performance review structure makes a great case for your employer brand.
+And on top of everything, a great performance review structure makes an excellent case for your employer brand.